lakshya076/Desktop-Assistant-Artigence/README.md

 # Desktop Assistant: Artigence
-As the name of the repository suggests, this is an Desktop Assistant made in python.
+As the name of the repository suggests, this is a Desktop Assistant made in python.

 Features:
 Calculator,